Brad Pitt as Max Vatan, Royal Canadian Air Force intelligence officer

 Some sartorial sticklers will tell you it’s inappropriate to wear white after Labor Day.
 Given that today is Labor Day and we’ve still got some hot weather ahead of us, you’d be well-served to keep a “not-quite-white” suit – like Max’s pale blue three-piece suit – in your closet for your natty warm-weather needs this time of year.

 What’d He Wear?

 “You look okay.
 Let’s go,” Marianne tells Max before they leave the house.
-Resplendent in a pale blue-gray pinhead suit possibly made from Irish linen, Max looks considerably nicer than “okay” for his afternoon outing with Marianne.
+Resplendent in a pale blue-gray pinhead suit tailored by Michael Sloan (and possibly made from Irish linen), Max looks considerably nicer than “okay” for his afternoon outing with Marianne.